afunnydev/tinysociety/content/articles/2018-07-31-everything-about-building-an-arched-cabin.md

 Timber structure is made of wood and it can be used for building wooden arched cabin.

 Wood is environment friendly and has thermal, acoustic and working properties.
-But there is some disadvantages of woods which include design challenges, flammable properties and shrinking and swelling characteristics of wood.
+But there are some disadvantages with wood.
+Design challenges, flammable properties, shrinking and swelling characteristics of wood needs to be considered.

 Timber structure is however the best and most cost effective material for an arched cabin!

-Lets see how steel structure are!

 **Steel Structure**